nellarro/100-days-of-code/README.md

 # 100 Days Of Code - Log

 ##Day 26: January 27, 2017
-#### Child's Play
+#### CSS Loaders in KNM & Child's Play

 **Today's Progress**: Created a repository.
 Began wireframing.
+Attempted to add custom CSS loaders to projects.

 **Thoughts**: Really excited about this project!
 Don't want to reveal too much before code is officially commited to Github but I really like the idea of it thus far.
+Can't figure out how to incorporate CSS loaders to React projects.

 **Goals**: Incorporate Bootstrap.
+Get the CSS loaders in a couple of projects.

 ##Day 25: January 26, 2017